Howie Mandel: Obsessive compulsive disorder

-Mandel has spoken publicly about having obsessive–compulsive disorder (OCD), which can take many forms, including mysophobia.
-Mandel's anxiety affects him to the point that he does not shake hands with anyone, including enthusiastic contestants on Deal or No Deal, unless he is wearing latex gloves.
+Mandel has spoken publicly about having OCD, which can take many forms, including mysophobia.
+Mandel's anxiety affects him to the point that he does not shake hands with anyone, including enthusiastic contestants on Deal or No Deal unless he is wearing latex gloves.
 Instead of shaking contestants' hands when they offer them, Mandel often opts to exchange fist bumps, put his hands on contestants' shoulders, or give an occasional hug.
 He once kissed a female contestant on the show for good luck despite his disorder.
 He now takes medicine to control his condition and even pokes fun at himself for it.
-On March 24, 2006, he revealed on The Howard Stern Show that his shaved head is not related to natural hair loss but to OCD.
+On March 24, 2006, he revealed on The Howard Stern Show that his shaved head, which first appeared in 1999, is not related to natural hair loss but OCD.
 He stated that the lack of hair makes him feel cleaner.
-In the back yard of Mandel's house is a second, smaller house which he had built especially to live in solitude when a family member is sick.
-During his appearance on Mad TV, Mandel and cast member Bobby Lee made fun of the former's condition.
+In the back yard of Mandel's house is a second, smaller house that he had built specifically to live in solitude when a family member is sick.
+During his appearance on Mad TV, Mandel and cast member Bobby Lee made fun of Mandel's condition.
 Mandel also confronted his germophobia in Season 4, Episode 1 of the Comedy Central series This Is Not Happening.
 The show aired on February 3, 2018.

+Mandel has reported a pivotal childhood experience during a family vacation in Florida that may have caused the manifestation of his mysophobia.
+During this trip, a sandfly laid its eggs in him, leading to the development of larvae that could be seen moving around just beneath the surface of his skin.
+The removal process was accompanied by considerable discomfort, with a dermatologist using liquid nitrogen to eliminate some of the larvae, and the rest being scrubbed out by his mother at home.
+The ordeal of discovering organisms growing beneath his skin left a profound impact on Mandel, who was only seven or eight years old at the time.
+Mandel says that recalling the event often evokes the sensation of organisms attempting to crawl underneath his skin.